A top selling wordgame, selling across stores by funskool

 Launched in 2022 by Funskool India, through ethnographic research and naturalistic observation, I identified that traditional word games often alienate non-experts.
 I developed a solution that hybridizes familiar spatial mechanics with linguistic goals, successfully decoupling vocabulary depth from strategic success.

-Commercial Success: Sold 7,000+ units in the first five months; remains a top-seller.
+Sold 7,000+ units in the first five months, remains a top-seller.

-Global Recognition: Keeps getting showcased at the top shelves at best trade shows around the world such as Spielwarenmesse eG 2026, Germany, and the New York Toy Fair in 2024
+Global Recognition: Often Displayed on shelves at the biggest trade shows around the world such as Spielwarenmesse eG 2026, Germany, and the New York Toy Fair in 2024

 ⚠️ Games should be fun, however…